iHeartRadio Music Awards: Highlights And Complete List Of Winners

 — iHeartRadio (@iHeartRadio) March 15, 2019

-Country Song of the Year: “Meant To Be,” Bebe Rexha featuring Florida Georgia Line
+Country Song of the Year: “Meant To Be,” Bebe Rexha, featuring Florida Georgia Line

 Country Album of the Year: Rearview Town, Jason Aldean